Fgrtue/Redis/README.md

 3. Call `cmake ..` with  `-DCMAKE_BUILD_TYPE=Release` or `-DCMAKE_BUILD_TYPE=Debug` depending on the mode for build `cmake .. -DCMAKE_BUILD_TYPE=Release`
 4. Call `cmake --build .`
+5. In the `/bin` folder you will find the executable

 ## What's inside?